LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/examples.md

 ```
 ## OAuth 2

 [OAuth 2.0](https://tools.ietf.org/html/rfc6749) is an authorization framework that enables applications to obtain limited access to user accounts on an HTTP service.
-It works by delegating user authentication to the service that hosts the user account, and authorizing third-party applications to access the user account.
-OAuth 2 provides authorization flows for web and desktop applications, and mobile devices.
+It works by delegating user authentication to the service that hosts the user account and authorizing third-party applications to access the user account.
+OAuth 2 provides authorization flows for web and desktop applications and mobile devices.
 To get access OAuth 2.0 supports several different grant types.

 LivePerson Functions supports the [Client Credentials](https://oauth.net/2/grant-types/client-credentials/) and [Refresh Token](https://oauth.net/2/grant-types/refresh-token/) as `Grant Type`.

 **Client Credentials**

-The Client Credentials are used by clients to obtain an [Access Token](https://auth0.com/docs/glossary?term=access-token) outside of the context of a user.
+Clients use the Client Credentials to obtain an [Access Token](https://auth0.com/docs/glossary?term=access-token) outside of the context of a user.

 <img src="img/functions/functions_examples_oauth.png" alt="LivePerson Functions OAuth" class="fancyimage"/>